KrzysztofSieczkiewicz/JS--BatchImagesDownloader/README.md

 Based on JS electron.
 Application serves to download images based on .xlsx file input.

 File setup:
-.xlsx file should contain header row.
+Input file should contain header row.
 First column should contain unique indentifiers (downloaded files will be named using row identifier and numerical suffix if there are more than one image per row).
-Any other cell in a row is assumed to be an URL (invalid entries will be listed as download failures, but will not break batch download).
+Any other cell in a row is assumed to be an URL (invalid entries will be listed as download failures, but will not interrupt batch download).

 How to use:
 1. Select .xlsx file from Your disk